cotsapaslab/jlim/README.md

 - `--perm-file <FILE>`: calculate p-values using pre-permuted secondary trait association data as in JLIM 1.0 and 2.0; FILE should be a gzipped Plink  .mperm.dump.all file (default: p-value is calculated indirectly by sampling from a reference genotype panel)

 #### GTEx and eQTL Catalogue support:
 - `--sectr-ref-db <PRESET CONFIGURATION>`: preset configuration for GTEx and eQTL Catalogue.
-If specified, the data format of secondary trait association file is directly recognized, and the sample size of secondary trait cohort will be automatically loaded.
+If specified, the data format of the secondary trait association file is directly recognized, and the sample size of secondary trait cohort will be automatically loaded.
 Currently, we support the following three CONFIGURATIONs:
   - `--sectr-ref-db GTEx.v8.EUR` This is for GTEX v8 summary statistics calculated using only European American individuals (genome assembly b38).
 The data files (.parquet) have to be downloaded from [GTEx Google Bucket](https://console.cloud.google.com/storage/browser/gtex-resources/GTEx_Analysis_v8_QTLs) and specified by `--sectr-file` argument.
 JLIM will automatically run with `--sectr-colname-variant-id variant_id --sectr-colname-gene phenotype_id --sectr-colname-p pval_nominal`, and the `--sectr-sample-size` option will be set to the sample size of corresponding tissue.
   - `--sectr-ref-db eQTLCatalogue` This is for downloaded summary statistic files from [eQTL Catalogue](ftp://ftp.ebi.ac.uk/pub/databases/spot/eQTL).
-The file path to tab-delimited flatfiles (.tsv) should be passed by `--sectr-file`.
+The file path to tab-delimited flat files (.tsv) should be passed by `--sectr-file`.
 JLIM expects the corresponding tabix index files (.tbi) to be present in the same directory with the .tsv file.
 JLIM will automatically run with `--sectr-colname-chr chromosome --sectr-colname-bp position --sectr-colname-gene molecular_trait_id --sectr-colname-p pvalue`, and the `--sectr-sample-size` option will be set to [the sample size of corresponding study](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/tabix/tabix_ftp_paths.tsv).
 Note that some datasets in eQTL Catalogue are multi-ethnic association data, for which we do not provide a downloadable reference genotype panel to match the LD structure.
 The eQTL Catalogue data are based on the genome assembly b38.
   - `--sectr-ref-db eQTLCatalogue:remote` This is similar to `--sectr-ref-db eQTLCatalogue`, but summary statistics do not have to be locally downloaded.
 The slice of eQTL data corresponding to the analysis window will be retrieved from the eQTL Catalogue server using the RESTful API.
 For the file name in the `--sectr-file` option, please use the dataset name in the [ftp_path](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/tabix/tabix_ftp_paths.tsv) without the file extention "**.all.tsv.gz**" (e.g. "**Alasoo_2018_ge_macrophage_naive**").

 #### SNP filtering: